alexgg94/Lexicon/README.md

 This class uses the **RegexMapper** in order to generate a list of all hashtags.
 Also, it uses a custom **Reducer** just to count the occurrences of each hashtag to determine the **trending topics**.
 Also, to improve the performance, **Combiners** and **Partitioners** are used.

 #### Input/Output
-- Input: Directory with all tweets data.
-All files will be processed.
+- Input: Directory with all tweets data (all files will be processed).
+Number of partitioners.
 - Output: Directory for the process output.

 ### TopNPattern